-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Make observations from several sources to construct an evidence-based account for natural phenomena. • There are many different kinds of living things in any area, and they exist in different places on land and in water.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Make observations from several sources to construct an evidence-based account for natural phenomena.
+There are many different kinds of living things in any area, and they exist in different places on land and in water.
 Systems and System Models: A system is an organized group of related objects or components.

-Earth's Place in the Universe (ESS1) 2.ESS1.1 Use information from sev eral sources to provide evidence that Earth events can occur quickly o r slowly.
+2.ESS1.1 Use information from several sources to provide evidence that Earth events can occur quickly or slowly.

 Clarification Statement: Examples of events and timescales could include volcanic explosions and earthquakes, which happen quickly, and erosion of rocks, which occurs slowly.
 Assessment Boundary: Assessment does not include quantitative measurements of timescales.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Make observations (firsthand or from media) to collect data which can be used to make comparisons. • Some events happen very quickly; others occur very slowly, over a time period much longer than one can observe.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Make observations (firsthand or from media) to collect data which can be used to make comparisons.
+Some events happen very quickly; others occur very slowly, over a time period much longer than one can observe.
 Stability and Change: Things may change slowly or rapidly.

-Earth's Systems (ESS2)